chandu3678/Streamlit-Chatbot/README.md

 # 🧠 Chattrix – Streamlit Chatbot App

 Chattrix is a simple and elegant AI chatbot interface built using **Streamlit** and powered by **Together.ai's MoonshotAI Kimi-K2-Instruct** model.
+Want to visit the app click on --   https://app-chatbot-wkhvbvqyamdqmmjqmxzteb.streamlit.app/

 ---